 Los Angeles police have said that the investigation into the deaths of the three children is ongoing.

 Wild and unfounded belief of mass child sex trafficking has grown across the country over the past few years, as dangerous disinformation has taken hold on social media.
 In July 2020, QAnon co-opted the #savethechildren hashtag to spread misinformation, including the false accusation that home goods retailer Wayfair is a front for child sex trafficking.

-Among the information that has been debunked by researchers, authorities and non-governmental organizations is that there are 10 million child sex slaves worldwide and that “at least 100,000 children in the U.S. are commercially exploited.”
+Among the information that has been debunked by researchers, authorities and non-governmental organizations is that there are 10 million child sex slaves worldwide (that figure is closer to 1 million, the International Labour Organization and Walk Free Foundation jointly reported in 2017) and that “at least 100,000 children in the U.S. are commercially exploited.”
 The phenomenon, which has grown in the past year throughout the COVID-19 pandemic and the rise of disinformation campaigns over the past five years, is akin to the “satanic panic” that began in the early 1980s and spread worldwide by the late 1990s, some experts believe.

 “All moral panics blend real societal problems with the cartoon version,” Michael Hobbs, who co-hosts the podcast “You're Wrong About," told the website Romper.com earlier this month.
 “They blend the solvable with the extreme.
 These types of crimes — kids in dungeons, thousands of children being abducted by strangers — are just vanishingly rare.
 And prioritizing them doesn’t help kids who are actually at risk."